 Learn from Leaders

-All Criminal Justice faculty members are either former or current law-enforcement professionals.
-Students learn about the world criminal justice, taught and guided those are working in the field right now.
-Sharing their real-world experience is an invaluable addition in preparing students for either employment now or transfer to a four-year college or university.
+All Criminal Justice faculty members are either former or current law enforcement professionals.
+Students learn about the world of criminal justice, and are guided by those who are working in the field.
+This practical experience enhances the learning process, enabling students to pursue employment or transfer to a four year college or university.

-An advisory board of working professionals, from street-level to command-level officers, meets regularly to make sure the program reflects the needs of the real world.
+An advisory board of working professionals, from street level to command level officers, meets regularly to make sure the program reflects the needs of our changing society.

 Credit for Experience

-Are you already working in the the criminal-justice field and looking to move up the ladder?
+Are you already working in the the criminal justice field and looking to advance in your career?
 Are you a veteran with applicable military experience?
 After review by faculty, you may be eligible to receive academic credit for the skills you gained on the job.

 Two Degrees & One Certificate